sotnir/git-course/_episodes/05-remote-collaboration.md

 - "Understand how to resolve merge conflicts"
 keypoints:
 - "`git pull` to integrate remote changes into local copy of repository"
+- "`git fetch` to get remote changes and allow inspecting any conflicts with the local commits before proceeding"
+- "`git merge` to overwrite local commits with the fetched remote changes"
 ---

 ### Pulling changes from a remote repository

-Now when we have a remote repository, we can share it and collaborate with others (and we can also work from multiple locations: for example from a laptop and a desktop in the lab).
+When we have a remote repository, we can share it and collaborate with others, and we can also work from multiple locations, from a laptop at home and a desktop PC in the lab.

 But how do we get the latest changes?

-One way is simply to clone the repository every time-- but this is inefficient, especially if our repository is very large!
-So, Git allows us to get the latest changes down from a repository.
+Well, one way is simply to clone the repository every time.
+But this is inefficient, especially if our repository is very large!

+In fact, Git allows us to get the latest changes down from a repository.

 We'll first do a "dry run" of pulling changes from a remote repository and then we'll work in pairs for some real-life practice.